dstraub/satellite-plugin/README.md

 ![image](img/satellite-config.jpg)

 - with "Configuration Path Pattern" it is possible to limit access for files from config channels
-- if ssh instead of satellite scheduling is used for remote commands, user and password/keyfile  for system access is required
+- if SSH is used instead of Satellite Scheduling for executing remote commands, user and password/keyfile for system access

 Push Packages
 -------------